 Quartz Vanity Countertop

-Quartz comes in a variety of designs that fit your taste in vanity countertops, from classic hues to bold choices.
-There are selections available for the surface can mimic other appearances like marble or granite.
+Quartz comes in various designs that fit your taste in vanity countertops, from classic hues to bold choices.
+Selections available for the surface can mimic other appearances like marble or granite.

 For all these advantages, this tends to drive up the price of quality, especially for its durability.
-It is also a dense, heavy material, in the case you feel like installing this yourself in the bathroom.
+It is also a dense, heavy material if you feel like installing it yourself in the bathroom.

-Plus-side: One of the most stain-resistant surfaces for vanity countertops; a variety of designs available.
+Plus-side: It is one of the most stain-resistant surfaces for vanity countertops, and various designs are available.

 Minus-side: The benefits of the material drive up the cost